-The checklist below relates to possible changes flowing from Brexit that your business may need to consider.
+The Post-Transition Business Brexit Checklist relates to possible changes flowing from Brexit that your business may need to consider.
 It has been prepared in response to BCC research on business preparation, and in response to member queries and the information available from government.
 We hope you find it useful as a basis for business planning at both operational and Board level.
 Below are the key areas in which you should consider possible changes, and resources which can help you plan.

 *There may be some differences to the status quo for UK trade with third countries – please check.
 Note that where materials refer to precise timelines for policy, these may be subject to revision as events unfold.
 This checklist may not contain changes to EU legislation or regulations that will apply to the UK whilst the UK 1) is a member of the EU or 2) going through a transition period.

 If you have an enquiry or need Brexit support, our helpdesk is available Monday to Friday 9.00am to 5.00pm on 01302 640124, or if your enquiry is outside of office hours please fill out the enquiry form on the right.

 In addition to the guidance above, the Sheffield City Region (SCR) Grown Hub has produced an EU Exit Resilience Tool which addresses key areas of business and is designed to enable senior managers and directors to take a view on where your strengths lie and where you may be vulnerable following the UK’s exit from the EU.